-In April 2012 he took delivery from the first batch of ground breaking Nikon D800E models.
-Whilst it shares some features with the D4, the D800E has an industry-leading 36Mp sensor that delivers unbelievable detail and represents the ultimate landscape and studio DSLR.
+Duncan also uses the ground breaking Nikon D800E camera.
+Whilst it shares some features with the D4S, the D800E has an industry-leading 36Mp sensor that delivers unbelievable detail and represents the ultimate landscape and studio DSLR.
 The pairing of these three flagship Nikon bodies provides Duncan with the ultimate tools to capture images, whatever the prevailing conditions or photographic objective.
 Coupled with his in-depth knowledge of what all the various buttons do, he is well placed to capture some stunning images if only he could work out in which order those pesky little buttons need to be pressed!

 Cameras are supported by a Gitzo GT2542L tripod with Gitzo GH2780QR ballhead and Gitzo GM5561T and GM2540 monopods, both fitted with Manfrotto 234RC heads and 200USS anti-twist plates.